— I’m a psychotherapist —

 — And I’m a mental strength trainer —

 I speak to organizations all over the world about mental strength.
 Whether it’s a quick keynote speech to a group of salespeople or it’s an all-day workshop for pro athletes, I teach people to train their brains to think differently so they can reach their greatest potential.
-My TEDx talk has been viewed more than 5 million times.
+My TEDx talk is one of the top 30 of all time with more than 6 million views.
 I also teach individuals how to build mental muscle in my online Mental Strength course.
 I’m also a columnist for Inc., Forbes, and Psychology Today and I am a parenting expert for Verywell.